-The following essay topic analysis examines MIT Sloan School of Management’s (Sloan) MBA admissions essays for the 2019-2020 admissions season.
-You can also review essay topic analyses for the other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.
+The following analysis examines the admissions essay topics from the MIT Sloan School of Management.
+The Sloan MBA essays for the 2023-2024 admissions season are below.
+You can also review essay topic analyses for other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

-Let’s take a closer look at this year’s MIT / Sloan essays:
+Let’s take a closer look at this year’s Sloan MBA essays:

-Taking the above into consideration, please submit a cover letter seeking a place in the MIT Sloan MBA Program.
-Your letter should conform to a standard business correspondence, include one or more examples that illustrate why you meet the desired criteria above, and be addressed to the Assistant Deans of Admissions, Rod Garcia and Dawna Levenson (300 words or fewer, excluding address and salutation).
+Taking the above into consideration, please submit a cover letter seeking a place in the MIT Sloan MBA program.
+Your letter should conform to a standard business correspondence, include one or more professional examples that illustrate why you meet the desired criteria above, and be addressed to the Admissions Committee (300 words or fewer, excluding address and salutation).

-Rod Garcia has long likened the MBA application process to the recruiting process; MBA aspirants, just like job applicants, need to demonstrate that they know how to market themselves.
-This is why the school requires a cover letter as part of their application.
+MBA aspirants, just like job applicants, need to demonstrate that they know how to market themselves.
+This is why the school requires a cover letter as part of the Sloan MBA essays.

 As you approach this assignment, keep in mind the many standard cover letter themes—your attributes and skills, why you are interested in joining the ‘company’ (MIT / Sloan), and what you feel you could contribute.
 These certainly intersect with the ideas covered by other schools’ “career goals” essays, so much so that it may be tempting to simply tack a greeting onto the beginning of a career goals essay you’ve prepared for another program.
 MIT’s request for these ideas in a cover letter format, however, actually makes it very easy to spot recycled material, so it’s important that you tailor your response to the school’s unique process.
 It’s also worth noting that the Sloan admissions team has been open about their decision to avoid direct questions about ‘why MIT’ or ‘specific career goals’ – so while those themes may play a role in your cover letter, the focus should be largely on who you are and what you have accomplished, as opposed to a simple expression of your love of the program/plans for the future.
 With such a limited length, all points must be concise, yet informative.